ocordes/manuals/jupyterlab/manual_en.md

 - When I logged into the system the webpage is somehow flickering?

-  You are probably using an *Apple Safari* browser, please use either a *Mozilla Firefox* or Google Chrome/Chromium browser.
+  You are probably using an old *Apple Safari* browser, please use either a *Mozilla Firefox* or Google Chrome/Chromium browser.

 - The jupyterlab environment didn't start normally, what can I do?